Owner: @Marcin Pawlowski @Thomas Lavaur

 1. They validate the block header.

-2. They verify the distribution and collection of service rewards through Mantle Transactions as specified in Service Reward Distribution Protocol.
-This is done by independently deriving the collection and distribution transactions and confirming that they match the first two references, if constructed by the block builder.
+2. They verify distribution of service rewards through Mantle Transactions as specified in Service Reward Distribution Protocol.
+This is done by independently deriving the distribution transaction and confirming that it matches the first reference, if there is rewards to be distributed.

 3. They retrieve complete transactions from their mempool that are referred in the block.